Lee Wai Leng

 On the other hand, concerns about drug resistance and side effects of currently used therapeutic agents have raised interest in phytochemicals derived from dietary foods and traditional medicines which allow safe and continuing ingestion.
 Therefore Dr Lee's research also aims to discover the therapeutic use of local medicinal plant-derived phytochemicals in cancer treatment.

-- Doctor of Philosophy, Academic Sinica & National Chung Hsing University, 2011
+- Doctor of Philosophy, Academia Sinica & National Chung Hsing University, 2011

 - Master of Science, Universiti Sains Malaysia, 2003